Parimal-Pradhan/DevOps_Project_2023/Docker Introduction .md

 Docker is a container technology where we can run our application using lightweight resources and we can wrap our entire application, build the image and will ship it to the environment in a container format.
 It is a lightweight resource to deploy your application.

 ## Difference between Virtual Machine and Docker Container
-Virtual Machine (VM)	Docker Container
+###      Virtual Machine (VM)
-It takes huge resources to create a VM	It takes fewer resources Need to install Guest OS	No Need to install Guest OS Hardware Level Virtualization	OS level virtulization Boot time in Minutes	Boot time in Milliseconds
+* It takes huge resources to create a VM
-Docker installation On EC2 (AWS)
-Go to EC2 Console and Launch Instance
+* Need to install Guest OS
+* Hardware Level Virtualization
+* Boot time in Minutes

+###   Docker Container
+* It takes fewer resources
+* No Need to install Guest OS
+* OS level virtulization
+* Boot time in Milliseconds

 ## Docker installation On EC2 (AWS)